petersen65/PL0/README.md

 	* generation and emulation of IL/0 code from PL/0 source code
 	* two pass scanner: basic and sliding scanning to cover more complex scenarios with multiple characters per token
 	* single pass parser: recursive descent parser directly calls emitter while analyzing concrete syntax
+	* intel like emulator: the generated IL/0 code can be executed with the emulator that looks a little bit like a x86_64 cpu

 ## Planning